enyasystem/30DaysBackendChallenge/README.md

-🚀 30 Days Backend Challenge
+# 🚀 30 Days Backend Challenge

 Welcome to my 30 Projects in 30 Days challenge! 🎯
 The goal is to improve backend skills across multiple programming languages by building one project per day.

 Each project is small but practical — covering APIs, authentication, databases, microservices, CLI tools, and automation scripts.

-📅 Daily Projects
-# 🚀 30 Days Backend Challenge

-Welcome to the 30 Projects in 30 Days challenge — a hands-on plan to build a backend project every day and grow across languages and stacks.

-Each project is small and practical: APIs, auth, databases, caching, CLI tools, deployment scripts, and more.

 ## Table of contents